cblegare/cookiecutter-py/README.rst

 --------

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
-* Travis-CI_: Ready for Travis Continuous Integration testing
-* Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4, 3.5
+* Tox_ testing: Setup to easily test for Python 3.5 (WIP)
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-* Bumpversion_: Pre-configured version bumping with a single command
-* Auto-release to PyPI_ when you push a new tag to master (optional)
-* Command line interface using Click (optional)
+* Command line interface using Click

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter